Really, Really Bad News for this Silicon Valley Giant

 And say what I will about Marc Hurd, (I don't like the guy) at least he didn't give away $8 billion in shareholder money, as Leo Apotheker did, whose rationale at the time was to get the company into a higher margin business.
 (He desired to jettison the company’s cutthroat PC business as well.)

-Additionally, after moving over to Oracle (NASDAQ: ORCL) Marc Hurd was on the team considering purchasing Autonomy.
+Additionally, after moving over to Oracle (NYSE: ORCL) Marc Hurd was on the team considering purchasing Autonomy.
 They rejected a $6 billion price, claiming the asking price to be far, far, far too much.
 Then Apotheker comes in and offers $10 billion for it?
 Huh?
 How did this guy get to be CEO of this once illustrious company?

 Once again, Oracle Larry Ellison comes off looking like a fox.